happy42779/.dotfiles/README.md

 ```
 cd ~
 ln -s -f .my-terminal/.tmux.conf.local
+# I have included the .tmux.conf here, so
+ln -s -f .my-terminal/.tmux.conf
 ```

 I have set my own key bindings of spliting window as below: (this is the main function I will be using with tmux)